 • Anna Percy, Auckland Transport

 Imagine a city with only electric trains and zero-emission buses?
 Auckland Transport has committed to this by the year 2025.
-In this presentation, look at the roadmap to an electric public transport system, including new
+In this presentation, look at the roadmap to an electric public transport system.

 Balancing investment decisions to prepare for a changing climate